 The Company's financial condition remained solid.
-Cash flows from operating activities were used to fund the Company's capital expenditures needs and payoff a portion of its bank debt.
-Consequently, the Company's bank debt decreased by P277 million in comparison with December 31, 2014 balance.
+Cash flows from operating activities were used to fund capital expenditures needs and payoff a portion of the Company's bank debt.
+Consequently, our bank debt is decreased by P149 million in comparison with December 31, 2014 balance.